soyeon513/soyeon513.github.io/_pages/about.md

 Welcome!
 I am a Ph.D.
 Candidate in the Department of Political Science at [Michigan State University](https://polisci.msu.edu/index.html).
 I study International Relations, international law and organizations, with a focus on human rights. **I am on the 2025–2026 job market.**

 My dissertation examines the evolving and overlapping features of UN human rights treaties and their treaty bodies, as well as their interactions with victims and advocates.
-This project has been supported by the National Science Foundation’s Law and Science Dissertation Grant and MSU Center for Gender in Global Context.
+This project has been supported by the MSU Center for Gender in Global Context.

 In other work, I explore the interaction between international and domestic politics, focusing on the role of non-state actors.
 My research has been published in _International Interactions_.